amphoradata/samples/glaze_dashboard/README.md

 > If you aren't registered, head to [the app](https://app.amphoradata.com/).

+My mum is an avid gardener in Albury.
+That part of Australia is prone to extreme temperatures: in the summer above 40, and in the winter, overnight frosts.
+Responding to these weather events in a timely manner is super important to keep your garden thriving.
+So what I'm going to do is build a dashboard for her to help detect and respond to these events.

+Firstly, we're going to build some charts to display weather data (both real-time and forecasts).
+Then we're going to setup a periodic job to automatically detect weather extremes, and display alerts in the dashboard.

 ## Clone this Repository

 To begin, clone this repo, and open this directory: